 The largest spring festival in Europe, the Stuttgart Springfest, or Stuttgarter Frühlingsfest (sometimes also called the Cannstatter Wasen after the district the fairgrounds lie within) is an annual carnival replete with beer gardens, an amusement park, and flea markets.

-The festival kicks off with the ceremonial opening of a beer barrel and continues for the next three weeks, wherein every night ends with a fireworks display.
+The festival starts with the ceremonial opening of a beer barrel and continues for the next three weeks, wherein every night ends with a fireworks display.

 It’s not uncommon to see attendees wearing Lederhosen, so you may want to bring your own.
 But regardless of what you’re wearing, you’ll be privy to a variety of beer gardens serving some of the region’s best beers and bratwurst.

 A multimedia festival that celebrates the confluence of technology with music, design, and the arts, Sónar is one of Europe’s largest and most well-attended festivals.
-Split into two sections of programming, Sónar+D encompasses a series of talks, panels, and presentations, while Sónar Music presents a wide variety of solo performers, bands, and DJs.
+Split into two programming sections, Sónar+D encompasses a series of talks, panels, and presentations, while Sónar Music presents a wide variety of solo performers, bands, and DJs.

 Since its inception in the mid-nineties as the Festival of Advanced Music and Multimedia Art, Sónar has expanded to include satellite annual festivals in Reykjavik, Istanbul, Bogata, and Buenos Aires, and they have hosted one-off events in 60 other cities around the world.